ES-Nix/get-nix/README.md

 ## Troubleshoot commands

-Some times usefull:
+### Remove nix

+Sometimes useful:
 ```bash
 rm -rfv "$HOME"/{.nix-channels,.nix-defexpr,.nix-profile,.config/nixpkgs,.cache/nix}
 sudo rm -fr /nix
 ```

-When you get a error like this (only after many huge builds, but depends how much memory you have) `error: committing transaction: database or disk is full (in '/nix/var/nix/db/db.sqlite')`
+When you get an error like this (only after many huge builds, but depends on how much memory you have) `error: committing transaction: database or disk is full (in '/nix/var/nix/db/db.sqlite')`

+### About memory

 For check memory:
 ```bash